Global Warming: An Introduction

 Email questions / comments to email@example.com

 This paper was written in 1999 and focuses on research done in the early to mid 1990's.
-I have not yet had the time to update this paper to include research conducted over the last decade.
+I have not yet had the time to update this paper to include research conducted more recently.
 The reader may wish to look elsewhere for a summary of more recent research.

 [About the author: Robert J. Ruhf received his Ph.D. in Science Education from the Mallinson Institute for Science Education at Western Michigan University in 2006.
 He also received a Communications degree from Cornerstone University in 1990, a Meteorology degree from Central Michigan University in 1998 and a master in Geography from Western Michigan University in 2000.
 He currently works as a program evaluator with the center for Science and Mathematics Program Improvement (SAMPI) at Western Michigan University.]